Scobalula/Cordycep/README.md

 Code quality is mixed as a lot of Cordycep is code from when Celerium was a thing, it was constantly evolving and the focus was on getting it out the door given how fast things were changing.

-For a lot of the handlers there is a json file that dictates game patterns, files, and other info.
+For a lot of the handlers there is a toml file that dictates game patterns, files, and other info.

 # Future of Cordycep

-Cordycep is now abandoned but I have opened sourced it for the community to work on.
+Cordycep was originally developed by [Scobalula](https://github.com/Scobalula).

+Now it's mainly maintained by [dest1yo](https://github.com/dest1yo).